bcmclean/parallel-programming/CUDA/CUDA-Thread-Organization (15).md

   - Threads within the same block cooperate via shared memory, atomic operations and barrier synchronization
   - Threads in different blocks CANNOT cooperate

+The data of matrix d_M is stored in memory as a one dimensional array that follows row-major convention